kkinist/BEB/README.md

 # BEB
-Calculate electron-ionization total ionization cross sections for molecules.
+Calculate electron-ionization total ionization cross sections for molecules using Binary-Encounter-Bethe (BEB) theory.

 1. Starting from simple coordinates, input files are generated for the Gaussian09 quantum chemistry program (G09).
 You must have a license for G09 to get any results.